- 9.1. Through-Wall Flashing

 The flow of water must be planned for and not impeded.
 Flashing should, typically, have at least an 8" vertical drop from its upper to its lower edge.
 The ends of discontinuous flashings, such as at window sills, must be dammed to prevent moisture from flowing into the wall cavity.
 Pea gravel should be used on throughwall flashing to help prevent construction debris from blocking flow.
 Where a sealant is used in conjunction with flashing, as at a shelf angle for example, it should be installed below the flashing so that moisture diverted by the flashing will not be trapped by the sealant.

-Contact between copper and other metals should be avoided.
+Contact between copper and non compatible metals should be avoided.
 Where this is not possible, such as at a steel shelf angle, some method of material separation is required.
 This condition is most often solved with the use of a bituminous coating applied to the metals to prevent direct contact.

 The details shown in this section illustrate these and other important points.